agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .routes.ts

 To communicate to our server, we have to create [rest calls](https://en.wikipedia.org/wiki/Representational_state_transfer).
-For better maintainability the rest calls should be provided here in function form.
+For better maintainability, the rest calls should be provided here in function form.
 These function shaped rest calls should only be used in [actions](#📝-.action.ts).
 It's not recommended calling them from outside the Entity.